RinaRalte-monk/crawlker/README.md

 ### 1.1 scraper Module  - __init__.py

-init.py to intialize the folder as a module scrape functions that takes two arguments:
+-init.py to intialize the folder as a module scrape functions that takes two arguments:
-    url: targeted url you want to scrape save_to : which folder you want to save the scraped images
+<br>url: targeted url you want to scrape
+<br>save_to : which folder you want to save the scraped images

 ```
 def scrape(url, save_to):